We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Family counseling, or family therapy, aims to address psychological, behavioral, and emotional issues that cause family problems.
 Family members will work with a therapist or counselor to develop and maintain a healthy relationship.

 Family counseling, or family therapy, is a method to develop and maintain healthy and functional family relationships.

 The goal is to identify and address problems in the family.
 These issues could be emotional, psychological, or behavioral.

-Many approaches to family counseling stem from family systems theory.
-This suggests that families work in systems, rather than groups of people who function independently of each other.
+Many approaches to family therapy stem from family systems theory.
+This suggests that families work in systems rather than groups of people who function independently of each other.

-The benefits of counseling vary from family to family.
-They can include:
+The benefits of counseling vary from family to family but can include: